Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 1. Run CellProfiler and open the "trackingSingleCells.cpproj" file
 2. Drag and drop, or open, the binary mask we generated from omnipose
-3. Update the metadata and grouping data by selecting their respective tabs and clicking the update buttons
+3. Update the metadata and grouping data by selecting their respective tabs and clicking the update buttons.
+Sometimes you have to alternate between "Matching Any" and "Matching All" the rules to get CellProfiler to update correctly.
+We don't know why you have to do this sometimes and not all the time.
+Just do this until you see all of your frames pop into existance within the CellProfiler GUI.
-4. Run the program by hitting the play button
+4. Run the program by hitting the play button.
+As it runs a window will pop up and update each frame with the outlines of objects it finds on top of the mask we used as input.
+Make sure this generall looks good.

 ### Process CellProfiler Data
 *CellProfiler refers to cells as "object numbers" in its output but if we track a cell from frame to frame its object number can change especially if*